All Episodes

 Well, there is none.

-Um first of all, there are two U.S. Supreme Court decisions that say general statutes don't apply to a president who's exercising his constitutional authority unless those statutes say so.
+First of all, there are two U.S. Supreme Court decisions that say general statutes don't apply to a president who's exercising his constitutional authority unless those statutes say so.

-If you look at all of the obstruction statutes, they do not uh expressly apply to the president.
+If you look at all of the obstruction statutes, they do not expressly apply to the president.

-So on all fours obstruction has no application to the president.
+So on all fours, obstruction has no application to the president.

-Now I hope and expect this to be the only time that I will speak to you in this matter.
+Now, I hope and expect this to be the only time that I will speak to you in this matter.

-I am making that decision myself no one has told me whether I can or should testify or speak further about this matter.
+No one has told me whether I can or should testify or speak further about this matter.

 There has been discussion about an appearance before Congress.

-And the report is my testimony I would not provide information beyond that which is already public in any appearance before Congress.
+I would not provide information beyond that which is already public in any appearance before Congress.

-Yeah but I'd love to get answers to questions when did he know there was no collusion I'd like to know well if you had time for taxi medallions, loan applications, taxes and pharaoh violations uh why didn't you have time for a foreign put together phony Russian dossier that was used as the basis of a Pfizer warrant before the election and after the election paid for by the opposition party was that not what
+I'd like to know, well, if you had time for taxi medallions, loan applications, taxes, and faro violations, why didn't you have time for a foreign, put-together, phony Russian dossier that was used as the basis of a FISA warrant before the election and after the election, paid for by the opposition party?

 I don't think Mueller wanted to answer any of these questions.

-So Democrats are doing what they do which is you know of course there's Nadler out there of course impeachment impeachment is on the table.
+So Democrats are doing what they do, which is, you know, of course, there's Nadler out there.

-Muller found substantial evidence of obstruction of justice.
+Mueller found substantial evidence of obstruction of justice.

 Not going to take any questions.

-I'm not going to testify, which by the way, he has no choice of doing if he receives a subpoena.
+I'm not going to testify, which, by the way, he has no choice of doing if he receives a subpoena.

 He's not above the law.